 Petsec permits political lobbying on policy matters which relate to Petsec's business and activities.
-This activity may only be done by employees authorised to do so by the MD and must be done in a manner which is consistent with Petsec's values and this policy.
+This activity may only be done by employees authorised to do so by the Executive Chairman or MD and must be done in a manner which is consistent with Petsec's values and this policy.